 In the lead-up to Election Day 2016, League volunteers worked around the clock to protect the rights of voters.
 They staffed English and Spanish language hotlines answering voters' questions and troubleshooting for them.
-They set up poll observing programs, worked as poll workers, and reported challenges to the national Election Protection Coalition.
-All of this was carried out with the goal of ensuring votes were successfully cast and counted.
+They set up poll observation programs, served as poll workers, and reported challenges to the national Election Protection Coalition, all with the goal of ensuring votes were successfully cast and counted.
 In states where restrictive photo ID laws had passed and were implemented, the League actively sought out and provided assistance to individuals who could have difficulty getting the required ID.
-Assistance included education about the requirements, transportation to DMVs, and help in obtaining-and in some instances paying for-underlying documentation (e.g., birth certificates).
-As part of this effort, LWV printed tens of thousands of state-specific voter education materials in the lead-up to Election Day 2016.
+Assistance included education about the requirements, transportation to Department of Motor Vehicles offices, and help in obtaining-and in some instances paying for-underlying documentation (e.g., birth certificates).
+As part of this effort, LWV printed tens of thousands of state-specific voter education materials.
 In 2016 alone, the League's work to protect and mobilize voters was featured in more than 35,000 news stories.

-Leagues also regularly met with elections officials to encourage Election Day preparedness, poll worker training (especially in states where changes have been made), and fair distribution of resources so that all polling places are staffed and prepared for voters.
-In all, Leagues had over 1,000 meetings with elections officials.
-Across the country hundreds of League volunteers staffed hotlines and worked as election observers to ensure voters' rights were protected on Election Day itself.
+Leagues also regularly met with election officials to encourage Election Day preparedness, poll worker training (especially in states where changes have been made), and fair distribution of resources so that all polling places were staffed and prepared for voters.
+In all, Leagues had more than 1,000 meetings with election officials.
+Across the country, hundreds of League volunteers staffed hotlines and worked as election observers to ensure voters' rights were protected on Election Day itself.

 In 2018, LWVUS along with a legal partner worked with state Leagues in Alabama, Indiana, and Maine to successfully combat purging practices in violation of the NVRA.
-Letters were sent to each Secretary of State specifically asking for a commitment in writing that these purging practices would not be implemented during the midterm election cycle.
+Letters were sent to each secretary of state specifically asking for a commitment in writing that these purging practices would not be implemented during the midterm election cycle.

-LWVUS staff also renewed its activity within the Election Protection coalition, serving as lead for states with a history of voter suppression.
-The work done on Election Day influenced lawsuits that were filed and successful in keeping polls open for disenfranchised voters in the South.
-In all, the League protected over 4.2 million voters through various advocacy, litigation, and education efforts throughout 2018.
+LWVUS staff also renewed its activity in the Election Protection coalition, serving as lead for states with a history of voter suppression.
+The work done on Election Day influenced lawsuits that were successful in keeping polls open for disenfranchised voters in the South.

+In all, the League protected more than 4.2 million voters through its advocacy, litigation, and education efforts throughout 2018.

-When possible, Leagues also worked to improve voter registration database matching criteria; students' right to vote using their campus address; increasing the effectiveness of public assistance office voter registration; and, fair and equitable implementation of early voting and vote centers.
-Since 2013, LWVUS has promoted five key proactive election reform priorities: secure online voter registration, permanent and portable statewide voter registration, expansion of early voting, improvement of polling place management, and electronic streamlining of election processes.
+When possible, Leagues also worked to improve voter registration database matching criteria; ensure students' right to vote using their campus address; increase the effectiveness of public assistance office voter registration; and ensure fair and equitable implementation of early voting and vote centers.
+LWVUS has promoted key proactive election reform priorities since 2013, including secure online voter registration, permanent and portable statewide voter registration, expansion of early voting, improvement of polling place management, and electronic streamlining of election processes.